jquery-form/form/README.md

 No special markup is needed, just a normal form.
 Submitting a form with AJAX doesn't get any easier than this!

+##Community
+Want to contribute to jQuery Form?
+Awesome!
+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

+###Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure that this project is a welcoming place for **everyone** to contribute to.
+By participating in this project you agree to abide by its terms.

 ---

 ##API